infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 └── schema.prisma
 ```

-- explain what prisma schema file is briefly
+The [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) is the main configuration file for your Prisma setup.

 - talk about the relations bug and point to limitations

 - many to many relationships correctly don't work in data model